-As a regulated business, ASML is fully aware of its regulatory obligations to the UK Financial Conduct Authority ("FCA"), the Prudential Regulation Authority ("PRA"), Lloyd's, the Monetary Authority of Singapore ("MAS") and other overseas regulators.
+As a regulated business, ASML is fully aware of its regulatory obligations to the UK Financial Conduct Authority ("FCA"), the Prudential Regulation Authority ("PRA"), Lloyd's, the Monetary Authority of Singapore ("MAS"), the Australian Securities and Investment Commission ("ASIC"), and other overseas regulators.
 The procedures adopted by ASML in this regard rigorously monitor compliance with the regulatory standards and, through continuous assessment, highlight any developments that might impact the business.